Dr. Ronald B. Standler

 4. safety standards for products.

-If you are seeking an attorney in a state other than Massachusetts, please see my hints for how to find an attorney, as statutes regulating the practice of law prohibit my providing legal advice to people outside of Massachusetts.
+If you are seeking an attorney in a state in the USA other than Massachusetts, please see my hints for how to find an attorney, as statutes regulating the practice of law prohibit my providing legal advice to people outside of Massachusetts.

-I have not been certified as a specialist in any area of law.
-I work in the following areas of law that are mostly related to my 16 years of research or teaching experience in science and engineering after I earned my Ph.D. degree in physics.
+Professional ethics requires that I say I have not been certified as a specialist in any area of law.
+I work in the following areas of law that are mostly related to my 16 years of research or teaching experience in science and engineering after I earned my Ph.D. degree in physics in 1977.

 Copyright Law